 L. reuteri Colus (L. reuteri ATCC PTA 4659)

-- This product is still under development for colon health.
+- Still under development for colon health

 - 1 clinical trial

 - L. reuteri is one of the few bacteria that have co-evolved with humans.

 - Our L. reuteri products are manufactured under controlled conditions and are of the highest quality.

 - The effectiveness and safety of these products are tested and documented in target populations, including newborns and the elderly.

 - Our probiotics contain viable freeze-dried L. reuteri.

 - Probiotic bacteria are always defined at the strain level.

 L. reuteri survive through the whole GI tract